-The Library is committed to creating information and technology-rich learning environment where academic and intellectual needs of our students and faculty members are anticipated, supported and fulfiled.
+The Library is committed to creating information and technology-rich learning environment where academic and intellectual needs of our students and faculty members are anticipated, supported and fulfilled.

 The Library endeavours to provide up to date, high quality and comprehensive educational and research material to students and faculty.
-It coordinates with the Deans and faculty to enable students to acquire and develop information skills which support them in achieving academic excellence.
+It coordinates with the Deans and faculty to enable students to acquire and develop information literacy skills which support them in achieving academic excellence.

-7.2 Main Services the Library Can Provide to Students
+8.2 Main Services the Library and Information Services Directorate